bpohl/VBox-GDM-startup/README.md

   Exec=./Virtual-Machine.Exec <i><b>Virtual Machine</b></i>
   </pre>

-  If there will be more than one VM set up, make a copy of `VirtualBox.desktop` to any name but keeping the `.desktop` extension.
+  If there will be more than one VM set up, make a copy of `Virtual Machine.desktop` to any name but keeping the `.desktop` extension.
 The installer will use anything with `.desktop`.
-In fact, `VirtualBox.desktop` can be renamed to something more descriptive of the VM.
+In fact, `Virtual Machine.desktop` can be renamed to something more descriptive of the VM.

 * The other example is named `VirtualBox.desktop` and you may want to install as-is.
 It adds to the session menu a startup of the [VirtualBox](http://www.virtualbox.org/) GUI.
 It is handy to have if you need to tweak the VM.
 It does not need a `.Exec` to go with it.